Dexter Lumis: Return to the independent circuit (2022)

-Three months later, Shaw made his unannounced return to WWE on the August 8, 2022 episode of Raw reprising his Dexter Lumis character and was called up to the Raw brand.
-It was preceded by subtle references such as a car wreck during a backstage segment as well as cops running to the source of trouble.
-He was seen in the crowd at the end of the main event between AJ Styles and The Miz in a No Disqualification match, where he was arrested.
-On the August 22 episode of Raw, Lumis kidnapped The Miz during a tag team match.
-The following night, on the August 23 edition of NXT, Lumis would reunite with his kayfabe wife Indi Hartwell to briefly reform InDex before being arrested by police.
-On the September 5 episode of Raw, Lumis distracted Miz during a steel cage match against Bobby Lashley for the United States Championship, costing Miz the match and the title.
-Lumis came out and put Miz to sleep after the show went off the air.
-Lumis showed up at Miz's residence the following week when he conducted an interview about the previous week's incident.
+On the August 8, 2022 episode of Raw, Shaw, reprising his Dexter Lumis character, made his unannounced return to the company; he was shown in the crowd being taken away by security while AJ Styles celebrated his victory against The Miz as the show ended.
+The following week, Lumis appeared during Styles' match against Bobby Lashley.
+He climbed the barricade while The Miz attacked Styles, but was quickly escorted out by security.
+On the August 22 episode of Raw, Lumis appeared in the crowd and abducted The Miz during a tag team match involving Styles, Lashley and Ciampa.
+The following night on NXT, Lumis reunited with his (kayfabe) wife Indi Hartwell in an in-ring segment; the two kissed and Lumis carried Hartwell backstage.
+He handed her a drawing that read "Goodbye, Indi (for now).
+I love you" before being arrested by police.
+On the September 5 episode of Raw, Lumis distracted Miz during a steel cage match against Lashley for the United States Championship, costing Miz the match and title.
+Lumis entered the ring after the match and choked him out.
+He continued to torment Miz over the next few weeks, including stalking him at his home and attacking him backstage.

 On the October 17 episode of Raw, Lumis was attacked by Miz before their match which then did not take place.
 On the October 31 episode of Raw, Johnny Gargano was interviewed backstage and showed footage of a conversation between The Miz and Lumis where, Miz paid Lumis to stage attacks on him, and now Lumis was coming to get the money that is owed to him.
 On the November 29 episode of Raw, Lumis defeated Miz in an Anything Goes match, earning himself a WWE contract and the money Miz owed him.
 On the December 19 episode of Raw, Lumis put his money on the line against Miz in a ladder match, which he lost after interference from the returning Bronson Reed, ending their feud.

+Lumis appeared at NXT Stand & Deliver in April 2023, assisting Hartwell in her ladder match to win the NXT Women's Championship.
+He again appeared on the May 2 NXT show in a segment with Hartwell.